Philosophy is the first, oldest, and largest discipline, leading to the founding of

 causation, identity, etcetera.
 The focus on being or existence and the categorizations

-- A matter of ontology.
-Ontological studies either go from definition to experience,
+Many things are a matter of ontology.
+Ontological studies either go from definition to

-or from experience to definition.
-For example, if we came across someone eating meat
+experience, or from experience to definition.
+For example, if we came across someone

-and claiming to be a vegetarian, then going from definition to experience, we would
+eating meat and claiming to be a vegetarian, then going from definition to experience,

 Epistemology is the study of knowledge, its scope and properties, whether there are

-individuated units of it, truth, justification, and the process by which knowledge can
+individuated units of it, truth, justification, and the methods by which knowledge can

-justifies its pursuit many times over, and that knowledge has near-endless practical
+piece of information justifies its pursuit many times over, and

 formulations of knowledge like "true judgment with an account" in his work